mendes95borges-cyber/In-Band-SQL/README.md

  <img src="https://imgur.com/MLptBmY.png" height="120%" width="50%"/>

-This step was essential to simulate a real-world attack scenario and validate the severity of the vulnerability before moving into detection and mitigation phases.
+This step was essential to simulate the attack scenario and validate the severity of the vulnerability before moving into detection and mitigation phases.

 To extract the database name, I executed the following payload from the Kali Linux machine: curl "http://10.10.10.20/artigo.php?id=-1%27%20UNION%20SELECT%201,database(),3%20--%20-"